 The major focus will be practical and scenario based.

-For those intending to proceed to qualifications, full details of the assessment criteria can be found in the AC Award Scheme Handbook paying particular attention to the pre-requisite and co-requisite modules.
+For those intending to proceed to qualifications, full details of the assessment criteria can be found in the Paddle Australia Qualifications Scheme Handbook paying particular attention to the pre-requisite and co-requisite modules.

 There will be no formal assessment for these Awards at this time, however a participant at the end of the course will have a clear understanding of the requirement for becoming a Whitewater Guide/Instructor.
 Assessment opportunities are advertised on the PaddleNSW Calendar of Events.

 Resources – check out the Paddle Australia website for: